Azure/AppService/_posts/2022-08-18-Configure-Azure-Firewall-With-ASEv3.md

 ## Conclusion

-As you can see, adding Azure Firewall in Azure App Service Environment is really easy with the version 3.
+As you can see, adding Azure Firewall in Azure App Service Environment is really easy with version 3.
 You can control all egress going out from your ASE with the good old hub and spoke pattern.

 ### Resources